What to

 Living Room Rugs

-When considering how to choose a rug for living rooms, think about proportion and the shape of the room.
+When considering how to choose a rug for a living room, think about proportion and the shape of the room.
 For example, a rug that’s too small or one that’s floating in the middle of your room tends to make a room look awkward and small.
 Conversely, a rug that grounds or frames your seating area can serve as the focal point of your living room.
 Here, a larger size is typically best.
 If you can’t fit all your living room furniture on the rug, it should at least be big enough to fit the coffee table and all the front legs of your living room seating.

 Dining Room Rugs